dashingsoft/pyarmor/docs/man.rst

     pyarmor pack -s foo.spec foo.py

-The main script must be list in the command line, otherwise `pack`_ doesn't know where to find the scripts to be obfuscated.
-And in this case the option ``-e`` will be ignored.
+In this case the option ``-e`` will be ignored, and the main script (here it's `foo.py`) must be list in the command line, otherwise `pack`_ doesn't know where to find the scripts to be obfuscated.
+Besides, the `.spec` file need to be changed a little, refer to :ref:`Bundle obfuscated scripts with customized spec file`

 If there are many data files or hidden imports, it's better to write a hook file to find them easily.
 First create a hook file named ``hook-sys.py``::